serialseb/serialseb.github.com/_posts/2016/2016-05-09-terraform-conditionals.md

 }
 ```

-This works throught the magic of variables of type boolean being parsed as 0 or 1 when `ints` are involved, such as in count.
+This works through the magic of variables of type boolean being parsed as 0 or 1 when `ints` are involved, such as in count.
 So far so good.
 But what if you want to create a resource only when a variable is *not* set, say, if you wanted to pass an elastic IP address to a resource, or let it create one.

 ```tf
 // let's create the variable, defaults to nothing